21isenough/LightningATM/docs/guide/camera.md

  ### Transfer the image to the computer

  - Open a **second terminal window** on the computer
- - Switch to a folder of your choice (here only as an example `C:\temp`)
+ - Switch to a folder of your choice (example `C:\temp`)
  - The command to copy for a Windows system is

        $ scp pi@192.168.x.x:/home/pi/test.jpg .

- - For confirmation, the password from the Raspberry Pi must be entered
+   -> For confirmation, the password from the Raspberry Pi must be entered

  - If everything went well, the image was transferred to the computer and can now be vieweden